 Whether it's preparing students for their first jobs or propelling graduate and professional students to even greater heights, a Marquette education helps students reach their full potential.
 But don't just take our word for it.

-Marquette ranks 89th in the 2019 edition of America's Best Colleges, released by U.S. News & World Report.
-The university is also ranked 49th in Best Value Schools, which takes into account a school's academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.
+Marquette ranks 84th in the 2020 edition of America's Best Colleges, released by U.S. News & World Report.
+The university is also ranked 55th in Best Value Schools, which takes into account a school's academic quality and the net cost of attendance for a student who received the average level of need-based financial aid.
 We are proud that our students are getting a great value for their significant investment.
 In addition, Marquette is ranked 12th in Best Undergraduate Teaching, 41st in Most Innovative Schools and 51st in Best Colleges for Veterans.
 Marquette is again included as an “A-plus School for B Students,” a distinction that aligns with its Catholic, Jesuit mission to graduate students who are transformed by their education, particularly first-generation college students.
-Also, Marquette is ranked 62nd in the High School Counselor rankings and 53rd in Best Colleges for Veterans and 76th in Best Undergraduate Teaching.
+Also, Marquette is ranked 52nd in Best Colleges for Veterans and 76th in Best Undergraduate Teaching.